adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/journals/MuhammedsJournal/Brainstorming-Ideas.md

-**Don't start developing ANYTHING unless you have a clear plan on what the finished product looks like.**
+**Don't start developing ANYTHING unless a clear plan of what the finished product looks like is created.**

 *Implementation of ideas are tentative and can be changed to whatever later*